DSCI-310/DSCI-310-Group-7/CONTRIBUTING.md

 # Contribution and Feedback

-First of all, thank you for spearing time with us on this project!
+First of all, thank you for sparing time with us on this project!
 We welcome all contributions to this project!
 The following is a set of guidlines for contributing to our project.
 Feel free to propose changes in a pull request.

 # Code of Conduct